RejuvenationCh/DS-W7-Chris_Brilianto_Chandra/README.md

-5. In display(), what would happen if we accidentally wrote: while (current.next != null) instead of:

-while (current != null)
+5. In display(), what would happen if we accidentally wrote: while (current.next != null) instead of: while (current != null)

+6. Which structure is better for fast random access?

+7..
+Which structure is better for frequent insertion at the beginning?

+8. Why does linked list use more memory than array?